KhronosGroup/glTF-Asset-Generator/Documentation/Adding_Models.md

 3. Declare the images as being used in a model group.
     + At the top of the model group class that will be using this image, add `UseFigure(imageList, "IMAGEFILENAME");`
 4. Insert the image into the readme template.
     + This can be done with either markdown or HTML formatting.
 `![alt-text](Figures/IMAGEFILENAME.png)`
 `<img src="Figures/IMAGEFILENAME.png">`

 Be careful of adding images that are too large to a model group's readme, as this can cause weird spacing issues with markdown tables.
-+ Clamp the size of the image to keep the image from changing cell widths and heights too much `<img src="Figures/BigImage.png" width="144" height="144" align="middle">`
++ Clamp the size of the image to keep the image from changing cell widths and heights too much.
+`<img src="Figures/BigImage.png" width="144" height="144" align="middle">`

 ## Create a New Model Group Class
 1. Create a copy of the [ModelGroup_Template](../Source/Resources/Templates/ModelGroup_Template.cs) and place it under the [ModelGroups](../Source/ModelGroups) folder.
 2. Name the Class and .cs file as appropriate for what is being tested.
 For related model groups, use a CATEGORY_NAME format.
 3. Add the name of the model group to the `ModelGroupId` enum in [ModelGroup](../Source/ModelGroup.cs) (in alphabetical order).
 Then in the new class set the `Id` as that enum.
 4. Call the class from [Program](../Source/Program.cs).
 This is done by creating an instance of the class to add to the `allModelGroups` list (in alphabetical order).
 5. Add code to the new model group.
 Add new values to the `PropertyName` enum in `Property.cs` as needed.

 ### Structure of a Model Group
 Declare the following values at the beginning of the constructor
 + Add the figures being used to the `UseFigure` list (See [Figures](#figures) above)
 + Declare the textures being used and add them to the `UseTexture` list.
 `var TextureImage = UseTexture(imageList, "FILENAME")`
 + Declare camera position(s) if a custom one will be used.
 + Declare property values that will be used in more than one model.
 Add properties used by every model to the `CommonProperties` list.